damilarekoiki/project-management/README.md

 - Only admin can create and delete a task.

-- The task creator (who is an admin) can update all the details a task.
+- The task creator (who is currently an admin) can update all the details of a task.

 - An assignee can update only the status of a task.